tramuntanal/pntfr/README.md

 notifier.notify

-# Supose you have this configuration for
 # SETTING ANPS AND GCN CREDENTIALS ON EACH NOTIFICATION
 # using different configuration on each call
-credentials= {ios: {
+credentials= {
-        host: 'test-host',
+  # for ios you select what you override, in this case host and port will be
+  # kept from the general configuration
+  ios: {
         pem: 'test-pem',
-        port: 'test-port',
         pass: 'test-password',
       },
   andr: 'notification key'
 }
 notifier= Pntfr::Notifier.new( credentials )
 # this Notifier instance overrides the global credentials configuration (if any)